Musician’s Corner: Sam Dunkley

 Sam is the founder director of the chamber choir Chorus Natus Est, a group which performs big works in small places; Messiah in the pub with four singers and a harpsichord, Vivaldi Gloria inside an historic city wall.
 The choir aims to bring choral music to new audiences, in relaxed but high quality performances.
 They also deliver ‘come and sing’ performances and education projects.

-For the last four years, Sam has been the musical director of Hands and Voices, a singing and signing choir based in York.
-Using sign supported singing and total communication, this inclusive group of 60 adults compose, sing and express themselves in high quality, expressive performances.
-Since 2012 he has also been the musical director of IMPs East Riding, another singing and signing group delivered by Accessible Arts and Media, this time working with young people.
-Sam has worked with Richard Stilgoe at the Orpheus Centre, and in prisons with the Irene Taylor Trust.
+Sam has been the musical director of Hands and Voices, a singing and signing choir based in York, he has been the musical director of IMPs East Riding, has worked with Richard Stilgoe at the Orpheus Centre, and delivered projects in prisons with the Irene Taylor Trust.